Skip to Content

 What is the best way to anchor a pontoon boat?

 When anchoring a pontoon boat, there are a few things you need to keep in mind.
 The anchor is an essential part of the process, as it acts as a shock absorber and prevents the wind from pulling the boat.
-It should be placed in the center of the bow to lessen resistance to water and wind.
+It should be placed in the bow’s center to lessen water and wind resistance.

 Anchors should also be placed on a bow or cleat to prevent drag.
 Make sure there is no movement of the boat when securing the anchor, and reset if there is any dragging.
 Once an anchor has been set, slowly move towards it to pull in its rope.